-Caring has been embraced by the faculty as "a moral ideal of nursing with a concern for preservation of humanity, dignity, and fullness of self" (Watson, 1979).
-Jean Watson's carative factors are used as a framework to awaken a caring, healing consciousness within faculty and students.
-Incorporation of Marjory Gordon's Functional Health Patterns fosters discovery of the holistic dimensions of the client.
+Caring has been embraced by the faculty as "a moral ideal of nursing with a concern for preservation of humanity, dignity, and fullness of self" (Watson, 1979; Watson Caring Science Institute, 2024).
+Jean Watson's 10 Caritas Processes® are used as a framework to awaken a caring, healing consciousness within faculty and students.
+Incorporation of Marjory Gordon's Functional Health Patterns fosters discovery of the holistic dimensions of the client (Gordon, 1994).
 The student is challenged to think from multiple perspectives.
 The continuums of development along the lifespan, wellness/illness, and health care settings are integrated within each nursing course.